UBC-MDS/Giant_Pumpkins_Weight_Prediction/README.md

 ## About the project

-This analytical project is an attempt at creating a machine learning linear regression model to predict a continuous variable, weight of giant pumpkins based on features such as type of pumpkin, place of cultivation (country, city, state province, GPC site), seed origins, pollinator father etc.
+This analytical project is an attempt at creating a machine learning linear regression model to predict a continuous variable, weight of giant pumpkins based on features such as type of pumpkin, place of cultivation (country, city, state province, GPC site), seed origins, pollinator father, etc.

 ### Background on Giant Pumpkins and GPC